 Reduction of allocation for following year by 50%

-Activity Suspension – length determined by Director of Recreation Services
+Activity Suspension – length determined by Asst.
+Director of Recreation Services

-A record of infractions will be kept on file for each club sport in the Office of Recreation Services.
+A record of infractions will be kept on file for each sports club in the Office of Recreation Services.
 The club president will be notified of each infraction.
 These infraction penalties are subject to change without notice and will be dealt with on a case-by-case basis.
-The College and the Department of Recreation Services reserve the right to levy consequences for a club sport at whatever level is appropriate for the offense.
+The College and the Department of Recreation Services reserve the right to levy consequences for a sports club at whatever level is appropriate for the offense.
 In every case, Student Government will be notified of the infraction and action taken by Recreation Services.

 Loss of Recognition by Student Government

 After two consecutive semesters on “inactive” status (clubs that have not been sanctioned for activity as evidenced by no funding and / or no officers at meetings and / or no physical presence at student involvement fair, etc.) a club will be considered in-active.
-It will be recommended that all in-active clubs lose their formal recognition with Student Government and their presence in all official sport club lists, publications, the web site, and so forth will end.
+It will be recommended that all in-active clubs lose their formal recognition with Student Government and their presence in all official sport club lists, publications, and the web site will end.

-A club sport will cease to be recognized and funded as an official Lafayette College Club Sport if:
+A sports club will cease to be recognized and funded as an official Lafayette College Sports club if:

 Any of the policies in this manual are intentionally violated.